intarchboard/network-quality-workshop-report/draft-iab-mnqeu-report.md

-The actual network connection capacity is determined by the equipment and the lines along the network path, and it varies throughout the day and across mutliple days.
+The actual network connection capacity is determined by the equipment and the lines along the network path, and it varies throughout the day and across multiple days.
 Studies involving DSL lines in North America indicate that over 30% of the DSL lines have capacity metrics that vary by more than 10% throughout the day and accross multiple days.